 Use the Bee Smoker

 The bee smoker is an invaluable tool for a beekeeper.
-Using it wisely and sparingly will allow you to ease the bees from their more hostile tendencies.
+Using it wisely and sparingly will help you as you learn how to deal with aggressive honey bees.
 Do not use it too often or else you might further frustrate the bees.
 It might be a good idea to speak with some other beekeepers about how often they use their smokers.
 Ask them what methods they employ when they smoke their bees.

 Know That This Is Only Temporary